 I’m a history professor at the University of North Carolina, Charlotte.
 I teach courses on a variety of subjects in the field of US history, including courses on the history of democracy in USA, the history of capitalism, military history, the New Deal, and the military-industrial complex.
-Currently I’m also serving as the director of the university’s Capitalism Studies program.
 You can follow me on Twitter at @ProfMarkWilson.
+I blog occasionally about the past & present of the US military-industrial complex, at https://complexhistories.wordpress.com/

 Media / Policy